|

 Division (Pennsylvania), 49TH ‘Lone Star’ Armored Division (Texas),

-plus hundreds of smaller, non-divisional units were alerted to the possibility
+plus several hundred smaller, non-divisional units were alerted to the

 Nineteen

-that the 32D Division learned it would indeed be mobilized for the
+Division learned it would indeed be mobilized for the Berlin Crisis.
+Maj.
+Gen.

-the official notice around mid-day.
-However, MG Smith had no opportunity to
+notice around mid-day.
+However, Maj.
+Gen. Smith had no opportunity to notify

-notify his Soldiers through official channels.
-Most of them had already heard
+his Soldiers through official channels.
+Most of them had already heard the news

 broadcasters announced “President Kennedy